ArenKDesai/Aren-s-Notes/Kafka.md

 #UWMadison #CS544

-Most forms of programmatical communication are synchronous
+Most forms of program communication are synchronous, where both parties have to be ready